-As per the Panchangam of both North as well as South, Mahashivaratri occurs on the same day.
-Hence, according to Gregorian Calendar, the date remains same in the entire India.
-On this day, devotees of Shiva worship him by offering Bael leaves to the Shivling, keeping fast, and staying awake whole night.
+As per the Panchangam of both North as well as South, Mahashivaratri 2020 occurs on the same day.
+Hence, according to the Gregorian Calendar, the date remains the same in the entire India.
+On this day, devotees of Shiva worship him by offering Bael leaves to the Shivling, keeping fast, and staying awake the whole night.

 1. If the entire Nishithkaal is coming under Chaturdashi Tithi (fourteenth day as per Hindu Panchang) on the very first day, Mahashivratri is celebrated on the same day.
 The eighth Muhurat of night is called Nishith Kaal.
-In other words, if the eighth Muhurat of night is falling under Chaturdashi Tithi the first day, Mahashivratri is celebrated on that day only.
+In other words, if the eighth Muhurat of night falls under Chaturdashi Tithi on the first day, Mahashivratri is celebrated on that day only.

 2. If, on the next day, Chaturdashi Tithi touches the first part of the Nishithkaal and on the first day the Nishith Kaal is entirely coming under Chaturdashi Tithi, Mahashivratri is celebrated on the first day.